 Facts About Bacteria: How They Eat

 Bacteria get their energy through the consumption of organic carbon.
-Most absorb dead organic material, aid in decomposition.
+Most absorb dead organic material and aid in decomposition.
 Some of these parasitic bacteria kill their host, while others help them.
 For example, bacteria in your gut absorb nutrients from digested foods you’ve eaten.

 1) Older Than Dirt (Really!)